woman's divorce

 4. the loving bond between the child and each parent;

-5. how long the child has lived in a stable, acceptable environment and the desirability of maintaining the status quo;
+5. length of time the child has lived in a stable, acceptable setting and the desirability of continuing the status quo;

-6. each parent's willingness to encourage a close and on-going relationship between the child and the other parent.
+6. each parent's willingness to encourage their child's close and on-going relationship with their other parent.
 This is not a factor if it is found that one parent has sexually assaulted or committed acts of domestic violence against the parent or a child, and that an on-going relationship with the other parent will endanger the health or safety of either the parent or the child;

 7. any evidence of domestic violence, child abuse, or child neglect in the proposed custodial household or a history of violence between the parents;